 Alternatively, you can handle product submission on your own, that is, be your own hunter.
 The self-hunting option also has its upsides, as the product still has a high chance of getting noticed.
 Plus, you won't be limited to a pre-scheduled time that's chosen by a third party and will have the freedom to make changes if required.

 6. Work on Your Email Campaign and Other Posts

 A small sequence of emails is a good way to stay in touch with the contacts list you've obtained.
+Incorporating email campaigns into your communication strategy can be highly effective.
 For instance, you can put together newsletters to:

 - inform your audience about the upcoming launch, explain why this is huge for your product, and ask them to show you support long before launch day, briefly explaining how to create an account on Product Hunt and use it;

 - remind them about the launch on your big day and request feedback;